SESYNC-ci/geospatial-packages-in-R-lesson/docs/_slides/vector.md

 for the `huc` object are commonly used to create maps of the continental United States.
 {:.notes}

+**Important Note**: As of 2021, PROJ.4 strings are slowly being phased out and replaced with a new and more powerful representation of coordinate systems, the Well Known Text (WKT2) format.
+R geospatial packages are [making this transition](https://r-spatial.org/r/2020/03/17/wkt.html).
+The code in this lesson should still work for the foreseeable future, so don't worry if you see any unexpected warnings that we don't mention here.
+Keep in mind, though, that development of geospatial R packages is always ongoing, and this lesson may be updated in the future to reflect that development.
+{:.notes}

 ===

 The function `st_transform()` converts an `sfc` between coordinate reference